vm2656/COMSE6998_Final_Project/README.md

 - Python script for object detection.
 - Jupyter notebooks for training and downloading Classifier architectures in the 'Training Logs and Notebooks' folder.
 - Notebook to implement the pipeline in Google Colab as an alternative to the Python script.
-- Director containing source code of Android App
+- Directory containing source code of Android App

 # Instructions